 Apple TV Plus

-Apple TV+ App is available for Apple devices and select smart TV’s.
+Apple TV+ App is available for Apple devices and selects smart TVs.
 Unfortunately, there’s no access to the Apple TV+ App on Android just yet.

-Users can subscribe to and watch Apple TV+ content in a number of ways:
+Users can subscribe to and watch Apple TV+ content in several ways:

 - Any iPhone or iPod touch with the latest version of iOS.

 - An iPad or Mac running their respective latest OS

 - An Apple TV 4Kor Apple TV HD.

 - A smart TV or streaming box that supports the Apple TV app.